erolm-a/haskell-lvalue/README.md

 ## Notes

-<a name="note1">¹</a>: At the right stage, *some* operations rely on runtime check, for example array indexing requires the lists to only have one element.
+<a name="note1">¹</a>: At this stage, *some* operations rely on runtime checks, for example array indexing requires the lists to only have one element.